 George Bush and Bill Clinton both wanted to be an education president and both wanted to make U.S. public schools the best in the world.
-Neither succeeded, although in his various farewells Mr.
+Neither succeeded, although in his various farewells Mr. Clinton talked as though he thought he had.
+Two immovable obstacles blocked their way.

 Books and Culture